Quality Service the Right Way, the First Time!

 Antifreeze or Coolant

 The most common formulation of antifreeze is green in color and uses ethylene glycol as a base with anti-corrosion additives mixed in.
 The ethylene glycol part of the formula provides crucial anti-freezing characteristics and the additives deliver the anti-rust and anti-corrosion capabilities.
-Beginning in 1995 most GM vehicles started coming from the factory filled with extended-life antifreeze, trademarked as DEX-COOL®.
-Different in appearance, DEX-COOL®, and its equivalents, is an orange/amber color.
-It still uses ethylene glycol as a base, but contains a different additive package than standard green-colored antifreeze.
+Beginning in 1995, most GM vehicles started coming from the factory filled with extended-life antifreeze, trademarked as DEX-COOL®.
+Different in appearance, DEX-COOL®, and its equivalents are an orange/amber color.
+It still uses ethylene glycol as a base but contains a different additive package than standard green-colored antifreeze.
 This coolant was originally designed to protect cooling systems for up to 150,000 miles or five years.
 Other antifreeze formulations include silicate-free for Japanese cars and phosphate-free for European cars.

-D & R uses a multi-purpose antifreeze called Valvoline MaxLife Synthetic Coolant.
-This antifreeze features a patented, advanced organic acid technology.
-Its patented inhibitors will provide maximum protection against damaging rust and corrosion in all vehicles regardless of make, model, year or original antifreeze color.
+D & R Car Care uses a multi-purpose antifreeze called Valvoline MaxLife Synthetic Coolant.
+This antifreeze features a patented, advanced, organic acid technology.
+Its patented inhibitors will provide maximum protection against damaging rust and corrosion in all vehicles regardless of make, model, year, or original antifreeze color.

 Two different types of cooling fans may be used for the cooling system.
 Traditionally, vehicles have used belt-driven, mechanical fans using the engine to turn them.
 Mechanical fans are still used on some cars and light trucks.
 Some of these fans use a normal clutch for high RPMs or a temperature-sensitive fan clutch that allows the fan to disengage and engage according to different operating conditions.
 Electric cooling fans only come on when needed and began to emerge around 1980.
 The evolution from mechanical fans to electric fans arose from sideways-mounted (transverse) engines and transmissions, and the need to reduce weight while increasing fuel economy.
 Some vehicles may use multiple electric fans for better control of the cooling system, while others use multiple fans for additional cooling when the air conditioning system is being used inside your vehicle.
 Today’s vehicles use electric cooling fans controlled by the same computer that controls the engine.